desicochrane/data-science-masters/README.md

 # Data Science Masters

-Self-study plan to achieve mastery in data science.
+Self-study plan to achieve zero to mastery in data science.

 ## Goals